andrewdallow/MagentoExtensionAssignment/README.md

 # Magento 1.9.x Training_ProductList Module

-A Magento extension which displays a list of products chosen at the backend and displays them to any logged in customer in the My Account section of the frontend.
-We call this list the Recommended Products list.
+A Magento extension which displays a list of products chosen at the backend to any logged in customer in the My Account section of the frontend.

 ## The handle_display Attribute